benedictehejgaard/chaos-in-congress/index.md

 In the following, we will take you through a highlevel overview of the network analysis.
 If you wish to get an in-depth explanation of how this was carried out, along with the sequence of functions that were made to carry it out, you can download the Explainer Notebook below.

+### Step 2 - Analyzing the Network

+This section has been diving into three steps for an easier walk-through.

+Step 1:
+To further examine the defined graphs for each term in Analysis 1 the best partition will be found using the Louvain heuristics algorithm from section "The Louvian algorithm" in the book http://networksciencebook.com/chapter/9#advanced-9c.
+The goal is to perform community detection which aims to uncover inherent community structure of the graphs.
+Thus, the number and size of the communities are not predefined but needs to be found.
+This is done by creating a dendogram, which creates a tree where each level is a partition of the graph nodes.
+Level zero will be the first partition and contains the smallest communities.
+The best partition will be the highest level, and higher level results in bigger communities.

+The found communities will then be evaluated by calculating the modularity and by performing text analysis.
+	- Skal der noget med polarisering?
+Eller er det okay at det står i modularity

+Step 2:
+When the partitions for each graph have been found they can be evaluated by calculating the modularity using equation 9.12 from http://networksciencebook.com/chapter/9#modularity, which is a measure of quality.
+Therefore, the modularity is a method to decide if a community partition is better than others.
+We will also use the modularity method as a comparison method between the graph from the different terms, as we interprets a high modularity as more distinct partitions.
+Thus, if there is a change from a low modularity to a higher throughout the terms, this could indicate that the congress has become more polarized.
+Modularity - in a tabel?
+	- Optimal partition: Higher modularity implies better partition, as the corresponding community structure is better.
+The optimal partition is set to 0.4 based on image 9.16 in http://networksciencebook.com/chapter/9#modularity
+	- Suboptimal partition:  If the modularity is below the optimal value 0.4 but above zero, the partition fails to identity the correct communities.
+	- Single community: This is when modularity is equal to zero,  which mean we assign all nodes to the same community.
+	- Negative modularity: When each node is assigned to a different community, the modularity becomes negative.

+Step 3:
+It will now be interesting to visualize the graphs where node color will be based on the partition instead of the party of the members.
+Hopefully, there will be a clear distinct between the partition where they have a higher modularity compared to those with a lower.

 ## Text Analysis

 ## Where do I find the data?